Next.js Discord

 Thanks,

-Answered by Alfonsus Ardani
+Answered by alfonsus ardani

 After reading a bit, that seems like another problem in the rendering part.
 Are you sure the problem occurs when importing Logocomponent?